brandeis-llc/technology-finder/docs/design.md

 ```

 The object created is represented as a JSON structure in the representation above, but in the implementation it will be a data structure appropriate for the language.
 For example, in Python it will most likely be a user-defined class named LIF whereas in Mathematica we may use a DataSet.

-## 2. Feature Extraction

-Four kinds of annotations are created during feature extraction:

-1. Document structure
-2. Tokens, sentence boundaries, art of speech tags and dependencies
-3. Feature vectors

-Every single one of these is stored into a view.

 ### 2.1.
 Document structure